-Glamping along windswept beaches, journeying back through time at historic forts, and adrenaline-fueled adventures like tidal bore rafting are just a few of the fun things to do in Nova Scotia, Canada.
+Glamping along windswept beaches, journeying back through time at historic forts, and adrenaline-fuelled adventures like tidal bore rafting and rappeling to waterfalls are just a few of the fun things to do in Nova Scotia, Canada.

 This post may contain affiliate links, which Globe Guide receives compensation for with each click or purchase at no additional cost to you.
 Thanks for your support!